RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 addCurlyBrackets - surrounds the matched value with {}
-addParentheses - surrounds the matched value with () addSquareBrackets - surrounds the matched value with [] formatAsUsPhoneNumber1 - formats TRANSCEND.US_PHONE_NUMBER matched value as (111) 111-1111
-formatAsUsPhoneNumber2 - formats TRANSCEND.US_PHONE_NUMBER matched value as 111.111.1111
-formatAsUsPhoneNumber3 - formats TRANSCEND.US_PHONE_NUMBER matched value as 111 111 1111
+addParentheses - surrounds the matched value with () addSquareBrackets - surrounds the matched value with [] codeToState - converts passed in US state postal code to the corresponding state name.
+Does NOT convert territories. formatAsUsPhoneNumber1 - formats TRANSCEND.US_PHONE_NUMBER matched value as (111) 111-1111 formatAsUsPhoneNumber2 - formats TRANSCEND.US_PHONE_NUMBER matched value as 111.111.1111 formatAsUsPhoneNumber3 - formats TRANSCEND.US_PHONE_NUMBER matched value as 111 111 1111